 A cartoon depicting a surgeon performing endoscopic subcutaneous mastectomy.

-Liposuction, particularly VASER liposuction, plays a crucial role in the treatment of gynaecomastia.
-This technique utilizes ultrasound technology to break down fat cells, making them easier to remove.
-VASER liposuction is more targeted compared to traditional methods, efficiently breaking down fat while minimizing complications such as irregularities and unevenness.
-Patients also benefit from reduced bruising and shorter recovery times, enhancing the overall treatment experience.
+Suction-assisted lipectomy (VASER liposuction) plays a crucial role in the treatment of gynaecomastia.
+This technique utilises ultrasound technology to break down fat cells, making them easier to remove.
+Suction-assisted lipectomy (VASER liposuction) is more targeted compared to traditional methods, efficiently breaking down fat while minimising complications such as irregularities and unevenness.
+Patients also benefit from reduced bruising and shorter recovery times.

 VASER liposuction as part of Gynaecoamstia surgery | Dr Beldholm